-Michael presented the paper at an Oxford Wellbeing Research Centre seminar in March 2020.
+Michael presented the paper at the Wellbeing Research Centre Seminar Series in March 2020.
 You can watch the recording below:

 What is it that constitutes well-being, what is ultimately good for us, or makes our life go well?
 This question is not only independently interesting, but also relevant for ethics, particularly if we think we ought to maximise total well-being.